wilkinsonlab/odrl-cce-models/models.md

 # Time period of use

 Constraints will be evaluated in sequence and must be both fulfilled.
+The right operand of the end date constraint should NEVER be less than the right operand of the start date constraint.

 ```json
 {